unixneo/discourse-adplugin/README.md

 ### Notes

 With version 1.2.7.4 can enter both mobile and desktop ads as house ads.
 Ads with 'mobile' in the name will be array filtered into the mobile ad array and those without will be filtered into the desktop ad array.
-This creates a small bug in the randomizer for the array index which needs to be fixed.
 Also, need to make ads a computed property so they will change without reload (mobile, desktop).
 This is a workaround since the Revive ad server does not support fully responsive ads.

 ### Version

+- Version 1.2.7.5 20 May 2020, FIX: Randomizer with mobile regex filter, paths
 - Version 1.2.7.4.1 20 May 2020, Added initial draft CSS for mobile ads
 - Version 1.2.7.4.0 19 May 2020, Added initial code for mobile ads
 - Version 1.2.7.3 19 May 2020, Add "show to admins only" setting for live site testing